hermesthecat/gitea-mirror/docs/SSO_TESTING.md

 2. **Provider not showing in login**
    - Check browser console for errors
-   - Verify provider was saved successfully
+   - Verify provider was saved successfully (via UI)
-   - Check `/api/sso/providers` returns your providers
+   - Check `/api/sso/providers` (or `/api/sso/providers/public`) returns your providers.
+This list mirrors what was registered with Better Auth.

 3. **Redirect URI mismatch**
    - Ensure the redirect URI in your OAuth app matches exactly: